One Day in MilwaukeeAAA editors suggest these activities for a great short vacation experience.

 The Milwaukee Art Museum features American, Asian, European and Haitian art and the museum itself is a shining example of postmodern architecture.
 Designed by Santiago Calatrava, who was inspired by Eero Saarinen and Frank Lloyd Wright, the museum's Quadracci Pavilion appears ready to take flight with white wings that open and close.

-When it's time for a meal break, choose from downtown's array of international restaurants, including Zarletti (741 N. Milwaukee St.) for modern Italian cuisine.
+When it's time for a meal break, choose from downtown's array of international restaurants.
 Beer steins, antiques and medieval weaponry decorate Mader's German Restaurant (1041 N. Old World 3rd St.), a local favorite since 1902.
 Try standbys such as sauerbraten and schnitzels; the Viennese Sunday brunch is a gastronomic delight.
 Take home a beer stein or Hummel figurine from the gift shop as a memento.

 Architecture buffs will delight in the city's diverse collection.
 Drive by the following buildings and give them the admiring glance they deserve.
 If your curiosity is piqued, step inside for more eye candy.
 For Flemish Renaissance Revival, peek at Pabst Mansion (2000 W. Wisconsin Ave.) and Milwaukee City Hall (200 E. Wells St.).
 Villa Terrace Decorative Arts Museum (2220 N. Terrace Ave.), built in 1923, is a 16th-century Italian Renaissance-style villa.
 The Charles Allis Art Museum (1801 N. Prospect Ave.) is housed in a 1911 Tudor-style mansion.